bioinfo-biols/Flow2Spatial/docs/index.rst

 Flow2Spatial reconstructs spatial proteomics through transfer learning
 --------------------------------------------------------------------------------------------

-**Flow2Spatial** is the computational part of POTTLE (parallel flow projection and transfer learning-based spatial proteomics framework).
+**Flow2Spatial** is the computational part of PLATO (parallel flow projection and transfer learning across omics data).

 It aims to reconstruct spatial proteomics from the values of parallel-flow projections in POTTLE.
 Leveraging transfer learning, Flow2Spatial can restore fine structure of protein spatial distribution in different tissue types.